 Couldn’t I inadvertently overspend and not have the money for the trip?
 Sure.
 But I work hard to make sure that doesn’t happen.
-And let’s be honest – if an emergency comes up and I have to spend the money, well, I can put my vacation off to another time.
+Before I spend anything, I check the budget.
+And let’s be honest – if an emergency comes up and I have to spend the money, well, I can put my vacation off to another time and transfer the funds from the Vacation fund..
 That’s what Rule #3 is all about.

 It’s nice to see the money add up every month, knowing that I will be able to have a bit of fun, even now, when I don’t know when our next vacation will happen.
 So right now, I’m just putting aside money as I can.
 And when we start to actually plan a trip, if I have an idea of the expenses, I can be sure I’m setting aside enough money.
 If I’ve saved up more than I need, it doesn’t mean that I will splurge on the trip – maybe I’ll just have leftover money for the next adventure.

 What I love about vacation planning using YNAB is the flexibility.
 I can set aside what is right in that month.
 I’m not locked in to any set amount, the money is there and I can watch it grow, but if something happens and priorities shift, I can use my vacation fund to cover those issues.
 When our vacations got cancelled this year, I temporarily stopped funding the budget category in order to put some money towards some home projects we wanted to complete.
 Priorities shifted, and the budget went along with it.
 We were also open to pulling money out of the vacation budget if needed.